StillVexbolts/todo-list-app-student-version/README.md

-My project is a todo-list, specifically for students.
+My project is a full-stack application, made to monitor a students to-do list